Add 100% processing speed or more to your 2009-2012 Mac Pro for far less than the cost of the 'trash can' 2013 Mac Pro.

 This firmware upgrade for 2009 Mac Pros must be done before you send me your processor board and must be done by you, as the firmware is inside your Mac Pro's backplane board (where the drives and cards plug in), not inside the processor tray you will be sending me.
 No technical skill is necessary.
 The firmware upgrade will have no impact on the working of your Mac Pro with your existing 4/8-core CPUs and uses only original Apple code.

 Second, remove your processor tray as shown in the video below and ship it insured for $1,000 to me in Arizona.
 Leave your memory installed.
-The CPUs in your processor tray will be upgraded and the processor tray returned to you in two business days or less.
+The CPUs in your processor tray will be upgraded and the processor tray returned to you after two business days or less in my possession.
 Expedited return shipping is available at cost - please ask.

 Third, on receipt of your upgraded processor tray, install the tray in your Mac Pro, restart and you are done.
 Your existing peripherals - displays, memory, graphics cards, disk drives - will continue working as before.